Mackinac Island In The Winter

 Mackinac Island | photo via @cguntho

 As you may know, automobiles aren’t allowed on Mackinac Island, except for emergency and security vehicles.
-The best ways to get around Mackinac Island in the winter are to walk or call a taxi service.
+The best ways to get around the island in winter are by walking or using a taxi service.

 Mackinac Island Taxi Service operates all year.
 In the winter months, the horse-drawn taxi is available from 8 a.m. to 5 p.m.
 You’ll just need to call 906-847-3323 to arrange for the carriage to pick you up.